dotnet/csharplang/proposals/primary-constructors.md

 #### Warn on shadowing by a member from base

-Compiler will produce a warning on usage of an idetifier when a base member shadows a primary constructor parameter if that primary constructor parameter was not passed to the base type via its constructor.
+Compiler will produce a warning on usage of an identifier when a base member shadows a primary constructor parameter if that primary constructor parameter was not passed to the base type via its constructor.

 A primary constructor parameter is considered to be passed to the base type via its constructor when all the following conditions